libre-pim/librepim-dev/README.md

 # **Librepim – Community-Driven LTS Fork of Akeneo PIM Community Edition**

+> ⚠️ **This is a community fork, not an official Akeneo project.** Librepim is maintained independently to provide long-term support for Akeneo PIM Community Edition users.
+For details, see [CONTRIBUTORS.md](./CONTRIBUTORS.md).

 **Librepim** is an open-source, community-maintained fork of the **Akeneo PIM Community Edition**.
 Its goal is to provide **Long-Term Support (LTS)**, continued improvements, security fixes, and compatibility updates for teams that rely on the community version of Akeneo for product information management.